NCEAS/metacat/helm/README.md

         existingClaim: # [existing-postgresql-pvc-name-here]
    ```

-2. `helm upgrade` to the new Metacat chart.
+2. `helm upgrade` to the NEW Metacat chart.
 This will automatically detect the pg_dump directory,
    and use it to `pg_restore` the data into the new version of PostgreSQL.

    ```shell